 The diverse manufacturing sector in the Okanagan comprises more than 600 manufacturing firms with nearly 6,000 employees.
 This includes agrifood and wood products, as well as high-tech aerospace, metal, plastic, concrete and fibreglass products.
 The Okanagan is home to a growing segment of well-established aerospace companies and suppliers.
 Maintenance, repair, in-service support, rotary wing and avionics are well represented in the Okanagan.

 The technology sector is a driving force behind the Okanagan economy, with an annual economic impact of $1.67 billion.
 With over 200 animation, film and digital media firms employing 2,450 people, the industry is on track to help the region prosper.
-Read our blog, The Okanagan Grows as Tech Sector Hub to learn more about this growing sector.

 Tourism is a significant contributor to the Okanagan’s local economy with 1.9 million tourists visiting the region each year.
 Due to its moderate climate, the Okanagan offers exceptional experiences all year-round.
 The Okanagan continues to be a top destination as visitors from across Canada and the world travel to experience the region’s lakes, valleys, vineyards, orchards and mountains year after year.

 The Okanagan region is an ideal place to live and do business.
 Kelowna is the largest trading centre between the two largest cities in Western Canada—Vancouver and Calgary.
 In 2018, the Canadian Federation of Independent Business named Kelowna as the best city in British Columbia for establishing a small business.
 Learn more about the British Columbia’s great regions by following us on Twitter and LinkedIn.

 British Columbia (B.C.) actively embraces a supportive and environmentally oriented business community that many clean technology businesses call…

 May 11, 2022